Do you want a pet? Be sure to check the cost first

 Gus was a little highly strung and nervous, and he hated men (husband excepted!)
 He had clearly had a tough time in his previous home.
-But he settled in quickly and five years on, we can’t imagine life without his sweet, happy presence.
+But he settled in quickly, and six years on, we can’t imagine life without his sweet, happy presence.

 Once you have your dog or your puppy, it's highly advisable to insure them.
 Vets fees can be very high, and there is no knowing what might happen, from disease to accident.
 Costs vary, so do some comparison shopping first.

 It's just as important to insure cats.
 I learned my lesson years ago.
 We had two dogs and three cats, and the total insurance costs were high.
 But no sooner had I cancelled the cat's policies than the cat next door attacked one of ours, almost eviscerating her.
 She survived (after a lot of stitches and a long recuperation), but the vet's fees came to over £800.
 Luckily, our equally shocked neighbour offered to pay the bill for us, but you can’t always count on kindness.

 One person we spoke to said, "I was so lucky that I took out insurance soon after we got our pup as she needed serious care in her first few months, which would've cost us around £6K due to her having to stay a few days in a specialist hospital.

 Some people take the approach of putting money aside monthly instead of paying for insurance but it would've taken us 8 years of saving up £60 per month vs the £30 we pay now monthly that covered the whole bill.

 The worst thing is when animals need to be put down because the owners can't pay the hospital bills."

 If you'd like to put money aside for your pet, Chase's easy-access saver account lets you start saving with as little as you like.

 18+, UK residents.
 A Chase current account is required to open a saver account.